Lawsuit Filed Against NJ’s Youngest BOE Member, County Clerk After Recall Petition Tossed

 “New Jersey law and precedent protect the right of college students to vote in the town where they have their permanent home, and I have every intention of permanently returning to our borough once I graduate,” Fisher said.

-Daily Voice has reached out to Fisher, Fisher's attorney, and Hogan for comment.
+Daily Voice has reached out to Fisher, Collins and Hogan for comment.